adams-cool-org/ssha3/docs/sop.md

 2. Identify the study sewer and the branches that contribute to it (if any).
     1. Ensure the study sewer is within the size limit for the SSHA process.
 This tool is designed to be used on conduits that are no larger than 36&quot; diameter or equivalent size.
     2. The Trace Upstream tool may be used to identify contributing branches.
 To use this, ensure the Utility Network Analyst tool is added to the toolbar and set on the &quot;Data Conversion Waste Water Network&quot; or &quot;Data Conversion Storm Water Network&quot;, depending on the network being analyzed.
-    3. Confirm that Vent Pipes are disable from this analysis (these tend to erroneously extend the upstream trace).
+    3. Confirm that Vent Pipes are disabled from this analysis (these tend to erroneously extend the upstream trace).
 To do this, right-click the &quot;Analysis&quot; drop down menu, &quot;Disable Layers&quot; and check &quot;Storm Water Vent Pipes&quot; or &quot;Waste Water Vent Pipes&quot;.
     4. Place an Edge Flag Tool near the downstream end of the study pipe, select &quot;Trace Upstream&quot;, and click the &quot;Solve&quot; button.
 The contributing branches will be highlighted in red.
 Review the identified upstream pipes and check for errors.
 3. The contributing drainage area should encompass all of the contributing branches.
 To delineate the new drainage area, first right click the &quot;Drainage Areas&quot; layer and select &quot;Edit Features&quot;&gt;&quot;Start Editing&quot;.
 Then, click on &quot;Create Features&quot; in the Editor Toolbar and select the &quot;Drainage Areas&quot; layer.
 4. Draft the new drainage area based on the following rules of thumb: